Shockshwat/support-bot/README.md

 # Support-bot

 Support-bot is a Discord bot designed for support communities.
 It uses a thread ticketing system to manage user queries effectively.
+It uses NLP (Natural Language Processing) to detect when people are asking for help in general and asks them to do so in the appropriate channel.

 ## Installation